swastiksingh98901-lang/Swastik-projects/README.md

 Email ID: swastiksingh98901@bbdu.ac.in

-Summary: This repository contains a set of small Python programs (assignments) demonstrating list manipulation, data processing, and basic Python programming techniques.
+Summary: This repository contains a set of small Python programs (Project) demonstrating list manipulation, data processing, and basic Python programming techniques.
 Each file is a standalone script that performs a specific task and can be run directly with Python.

 project_01.py